How much you have to contribute to KiwiSaver

 - some types of grants, pensions and benefits

-- free or discounted shares received under an employee share scheme (also known as a share purchase agreement)
+- free or discounted shares received under an employee share scheme

 - payments under a Voluntary Bonding Scheme funded by the Ministry for Primary Industries, the Ministry of Health or the Ministry of Education.

 Find out how to change your contribution rate.

 If you're not an employee - for example, you're: